 What is cholera in children?

 Cholera is an infectious disease caused by bacteria.
-Your child can get cholera if he or she eats food or drinks water that is contaminated with the bacteria.
+Your child can get cholera if they eat food or drink water that is contaminated with the bacteria.

 The acids in your stomach and digestive tract can kill small amounts of the cholera bacteria.
 Because of this, most infected people will not have any symptoms.
 But the bacteria are still in their stool for 7 to 14 days.
 During that time, they can infect other people.
 This is especially true if they have poor hygiene habits.